jiahao42/jiahao42.github.io/index.md

 ## Who?

 I am currently a Ph.D. candidate in the Department of Computer Science, Univeristy of Virginia.
-My research interest lies in but not limited to System Security, Binary Analysis, and Programming Language.
+My research interest lies in but not limited to Programming Language, Program Analysis and Software Security.

 Previously, I spent three years (2014-2017) in Beijing, China, and one year (2017-2018) in Halmstad, Sweden.